 - In another bowl, whisk together the maple syrup, milk, egg, coconut oil or butter, and vanilla.

-- Sprinkle half of the berries over the bottom of the baking dish.
-Cover the fruit with the dry oat mixture.
+- If using the optional banana, lay the slices over the bottom of the prepared baking dish.
+Then sprinkle half of the berries over the bottom of the baking dish.
+Cover the fruit evenly with the dry oat mixture.
 Slowly drizzle the milk mixture over the oats.
 Scatter the remaining blueberries, coconut, and almonds over the top.
+Finally, sprinkle the brown sugar over all.

-- Bake for 30 to 40 minutes or until the oat mixture has set.
+- Bake for 25 to 35 minutes or until the oat mixture has just set in the center.
 Remove from the oven and let cool for a few minutes.

 - This may be eaten immediately or made ahead and reheated.
 Store leftovers in the refrigerator.